Programs & Services

 REQUEST FOR APPLICATIONS

-Community Energy Efficiency Development (CEED) Program Projects
+Community Energy Efficiency Development (CEED) Program Projects (2025)

-The ECAM Division is requesting applications from Indian nations, tribes, or pueblos; county or municipal governments; and Housing New Mexico | MFA for CEED Program projects to provide improvements to residential buildings in underserved communities in New Mexico that will in the aggregate, decrease residents’ energy use, energy burden, and/or carbon intensity of energy consumption.
+The ECAM Division is requesting applications from Indian Nations, Tribes, or Pueblos; county or municipal governments; and Housing New Mexico | MFA for CEED Program projects to provide improvements to residential buildings in underserved communities in New Mexico that will in the aggregate, decrease residents’ energy use, energy burden, and/or carbon intensity of energy consumption.

 Community energy efficiency projects will target the adoption of energy-efficient consumer behavior, equipment, or devices that result in a decrease in energy consumption without reducing the amount or quality of energy services.
 This includes health and safety measures, including those that use efficient equipment or devices to improve indoor air or drinking water quality, and equipment or electrification upgrades.

-Applicants will submit one application electronically via email using the provided application.
 ECAM may award multiple agreements under this RFA.
 To be considered for funding, applications must demonstrate that the project will meet all of the RFA evaluation criteria.

 EMNRD – ECAM